epfl-ada/ada-2021-project-adacadabra/README.md

  - Do the standard metrics (age, gender, nationality) have any influence on the studied topic (via wikidata) ?

- - Do some newspapers favorize the presence of informal langage or try to limit it ?
+ - Do some newspapers favorise the presence of informal langage or try to limit it ?
 What does it tell us about journalistic quality of the  data sources (via WHOIS requests) ? --> à reformuler

 <hr>